herrault/Article-Phenology-of-Low-Mountain-Grasslands/Explain_Trends_NDVI_max/README.md

 ## Introduction

-This code appears is a loop that iteratively performs some classification tasks using a random forest model with a synthetic oversampling technique called SMOTE (Synthetic Minority Over-sampling Technique).
+This code allows to perform the stage 2.
+It is a loop that iteratively perform random forest model with a synthetic oversampling technique called SMOTE (Synthetic Minority Over-sampling Technique).
+The three main points are :

+- Perform Random Forest
+- Create boxplots featuring Gini and Mean Decrease accuracy
+- Create partial dependence plots

 ## Perform Random Forest